Elisabethein/Delivery-API/README.md

 There is also a simple web interface for the API.
 The web interface is written in Vue.js and can be found in the following repository: [Delivery API Web Interface](https://github.com/Elisabethein/Delivery_application)
 The web interface is not required for the API to work, but it is a nice addition to the project.
 The user can choose a city and vehicle to get the delivery fee.

+## Project Structure

+The project consists of the following packages:
+* controllers - contains the RESTful API endpoints
+* repositories - contains the JPA repositories
+* services - contains the business logic
+* entities - contains the JPA entities
+* configurations - contains the configuration classes
+* components - contains the data initialization classes

+The controller, which takes requests from path /api, consists of the following endpoints:
+* /calculateRbf - calculate the delivery fee based on chosen city and vehicle type
+*

+The project also has a test class, which tests the business logic and error handling.
 ## Running the project

 To run the project, you need to have Java 17 and Gradle installed on your machine.